zenoss/zendev/docs/devimg.rst

-Any arguments beyond the standard ``--`` will not be parsed by zendev, and will isntead be passed directly to serviced.
+Any arguments beyond the standard ``--`` will not be parsed by zendev, and will instead be passed directly to serviced.

+Note: if you use ``--template`` to deploy a Zenoss.resmgr template, you must previously have built the devimg with the necessary ZenPacks installed.

 Now you can make any changes you want to the source on your host, then bounce the service in the control plane UI or CLI to have your changes take effect.